Population genetics in microchannels: Experimental setup and characterizations

 {\em Preprocessing.} We analyzed the time-lapse recordings of our experiments.
-The spatial resolution of each image was 0.11 micron/pixel with field of view of 1200$\times$1200 pixels.
+The spatial resolution of each image was 0.11~micron/pixel with field of view of 1200$\times$1200 pixels.
 We filtered microchannels containing smoothly moving and proliferating bacteria during the entire recording using ImageJ software and its plugins \cite{imagej}.
 We prepared the data for the processing in three steps.
-First, we rotated all images in such a way that the boundaries of microchannels are horizontally aligned.
+First, we rotated all images to horizontally align the boundaries of all microchannels.
 This step allows us to compare bacteria orientations among different recordings.
 Second, we corrected the recording drift using the plugin StackReg \cite{stack_reg}.
 Third, we applied the filter ``Unsharp Mask'' to reduce noise and increase image contrast.

-{\em Finding bacteria contours.} From the preprocessed recordings, we determined contours of each bacteria in each frame.
+From the preprocessed recordings, we determined contours of each bacteria in each frame.
 We used MicrobeJ plugin that provides an automatic algorithm for detecting bacteria contours and centers using specified information about their morphology \cite{microbeJ}.